 i.
 Off campus, call 999 to reach any of the emergency services.

 iii.
 If an ambulance is required, dial 999 directly to speak to a call handler.
-Once this has been done so, the University Security Team should also be contacted on x 2222 or 01786 467999 to advise that an ambulance will be arriving.
+Once this has been done, the University Security Team should also be contacted on x7999 or 01786 467999 to advise that an ambulance will be arriving.

 As soon as possible after responding to the emergency, the Head of Student Wellbeing and Guidance should also be made aware of the incident.

 Student Support Services (accessed via the Student Services Hub)